 Investors with weak hands quickly sell their digital assets when markets are falling, but those with a higher holding power end up profiting.

 Although we mentioned about looking to ICOs and cryptocurrency projects that are not falling during a crash (see more on point next point number 8), you might also shift the focus to cryptocurrency mining.
 You can still check out mining pools that can help you generate crypto and earn profits from it even as your attention shift from falling markets.

 8. Borrow ideas from the past

 A surprising study has been made about what different companies did during the past market crashes, namely the dotcom crash, housing crisis, and Chinese stock bubble.
-Then the comparison: while some stocks were effectively wiped out of market, some companies saw it as an opportunity to hire best people, reorganize and prepare for the future.
-That's for the simple reason that crashes do not last for ever and that they present opportunities altogether, and that recoveries are 100% certain no matter when they might happen.
+Then the comparison: while some stocks were effectively wiped out of the market, some companies saw it as an opportunity to hire the best people, reorganize and prepare for the future.
+That's for the simple reason that crashes do not last forever and that they present opportunities altogether, and that recoveries are 100% certain no matter when they might happen.
 That's a good case for hodling right there, and two, a case for identifying projects that have long term goal and strategy to weather the storm.

 An analysis by Hackernoon comparing two types of companies under the crash -- those that survived and those that did not -- found out that those that survived showed a common trend.
 They "helped people to make money" and those that "helped people to save money."

 For instance, e-bay was at that time helping people to sell their new and used goods and get great deals from others.
 Amazon was focused on reducing costs and offering 10–30% discounts on most books and rolled out an online auction.
 Priceline and Expedia came out strong on helping people to save on travel expenses.

 Of course, not every company survived with even what we call good strategy, but while most of the above named stocks dropped even by as much as 99% such as Priceline's, investors who bought in them during that time went ahead to make as much as 20,000+% returns.